 It’s more than just about the money.

 My primary reason for starting my first business was because I wanted passive income.
-Who wouldn’t want to “make money while sleeping” right?
 And one of the reasons why we decided to close it down was because it wasn’t making enough.

-Then several months after, I realized that one of the reasons why we really closed down the business was because we were only after the profits – we were in it for the wrong reason.
+Ironically, I also realized that the best reason why we closed down was because we were only after profits — we were in it for the wrong reason.

-It’s true that your business should make money, but more importantly, it should be able to take you closer to a noble goal – a mission and a vision that becomes the prime motivation for starting any business.
+It’s true that your business should make money, but more importantly, it should be able to take you closer to a noble goal.

-Learn more life and business lessons from a real entrepreneur, subscribe to Ready To Be Rich.
+Learn more free business lessons, subscribe to Ready To Be Rich.

 SELECT AN ARTICLE TO READ NEXT BELOW: